Yaaasminnn/Kryptonite-Bot/README.md

 - - help

 # Todo:

+- ### finish crypto features
+- - can add shares to the total.
+- - - will be automatically done every month

 - ### Experiment with currencies and their stability when trading with charts.
 - - test with the current trade functions